tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 "backupdb".
 This is used to avoid re-uploading files which have already been uploaded recently.

-This database lives in ~/.tahoe/private/backupdb.sqlite, and is a SQLite single-file database.
+This database lives in ``~/.tahoe/private/backupdb.sqlite``, and is a SQLite single-file database.
 It is used by the "tahoe backup" command.
-In the future, it will also be used by "tahoe mirror", and by "tahoe cp" when the --use-backupdb option is included.
+In the future, it will also be used by "tahoe mirror", and by "tahoe cp" when the ``--use-backupdb`` option is included.

 The purpose of this database is twofold: to manage the file-to-cap translation (the "upload" step) and the directory-to-cap translation (the